elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/phoenix_api.md

 to the `players` table, and a `player_score` that will track a player's score for the current play through the game.

-Let's update the `change` function in our migration to include the following:
+Let's update the `change/0` function in our migration to include the following:

 ```elixir
 defmodule Platform.Repo.Migrations.CreateGames do